- Know which version of python you’re using

 - Prefer

-over range
+enumerate over range

 - Use

-to process iterators in parallel
+zip to process iterators in parallel

 - Avoid

-blocks after for
+else blocks after for and while loops

 - Take advantage of each block in